about

 From the Meeting Street extension

-to the city market lights
+To the city market lights

 He knew the freaks out on every corner